appbaseio/Docs/content/docs/reactivesearch/react-native-searchbox/searchcomponent.md

     URL for the Elasticsearch cluster

 -   **credentials** `string` [Required]
     Basic Auth credentials if required for authentication purposes.
 It should be a string of the format `username:password`.
 If you are using an appbase.io cluster, you will find credentials under the `Security > API credentials` section of the appbase.io dashboard.
-If you are not using an appbase.io cluster, credentials may not be necessary - although having open access to your Elasticsearch cluster is not recommended.

 -   **appbaseConfig** `Object`
     allows you to customize the analytics experience when appbase.io is used as a backend.
 It accepts an object which has the following properties: